 Board Director profiles

-Mark was elected to the Board of CLA in 2013, is the Chairm an of the Publishers Licensing Society.
-He has worked in the publishing industry for over 40 years, and has been a Director of both CBS Publishing’s and John Wiley’s European subsidiaries.
+Mark was elected to the Board of CLA in 2013 and is the Chairman of Publishers' Licensing Services.
+He has worked in the publishing industry for over 45 years and served as a Director of both CBS Publishing’s and John Wiley’s European subsidiaries.
 For twenty years from the early 1990s, he worked as a consultant in the media.
-He first worked for PLS as a consultant in 1995, and has been close to the organisation ever since, advising on the impact and implementation of technology.
+He first worked for PLS as a consultant in 1995, and has been close to the organisation ever since, particularly advising on the impact and implementation of technology.

 He is a strong advocate of the more effective use of technology in the management of rights on the internet and has been involved in relevant technical standardisation initiatives for two decades.
-He is the Executive Director of EDItEUR, the global trade standards organisation for the book and journal supply chains.
-Mark is a Visiting Professor at the University of the Arts, London and is a member of ALCS.
+He was for 5 years Executive Director of EDItEUR, the global trade standards organisation for the book and journal supply chains.
+Mark has been a Visiting Professor at the University of the Arts, London.
+He is a member of ALCS.

 Philip has served as a Chairman for the Press Standards Board of Finance from 2003 to 2005, and as Deputy chairman for Ofcom from 2006 to 2011.
 He is also currently Chairman for the Gambling Commission and the Chair of CfBT Education Trust, a leading education consultancy and service organisation.